CDLUC3/dmsp_aws_prototype/README.md

 ### SSM parameter setup

+You must add your administrator email to the SSM parameter store.
+This email will receive fatal error messages produced by the lambdas
+- Admin email: `aws ssm put-parameter --name /uc3/dmp/hub/[env]/AdminEmail --value "[email]" --type "String"`

-The following SSM parameters should be defined:
+The following SSM parameters should be defined for integration with EZID for registering DOIs:
+- EZID api url (e.g. `https://ezid-stg.cdlib.org/`): `aws ssm put-parameter --name /uc3/dmp/hub/[env]/EzidApiUrl --value "[url]" --type "String"`
+- EZID base url (the prefix for the DOI - e.g. `https://doi.org/`): `aws ssm put-parameter --name /uc3/dmp/hub/[env]/EzidBaseUrl --value "[url]" --type "String"`
+- EZID debug mode: `aws ssm put-parameter --name /uc3/dmp/hub/[env]/EzidDebugMode --value "true" --type "Boolean"`
-- EZID username: `aws ssm put-parameter --name /uc3/dmp/hub/[env]/EzidUsername --value "[username]" --type "SecureString"`
+- EZID hosting institution: `aws ssm put-parameter --name /uc3/dmp/hub/[env]/EzidHostingInstitution --value "[name]" --type "String"`
 - EZID password: `aws ssm put-parameter --name /uc3/dmp/hub/[env]/EzidPassword --value "[password]" --type "SecureString"`
-- EZID hosting institution: `aws ssm put-parameter --name /uc3/dmp/hub/[env]/EzidHostingInstitution --value "[name]" --type "String"`
 - EZID shoulder: `aws ssm put-parameter --name /uc3/dmp/hub/[env]/EzidShoulder --value "[shoulder]" --type "String"`
-- EZID debug mode: `aws ssm put-parameter --name /uc3/dmp/hub/[env]/EzidDebugMode --value "true" --type "Boolean"`
+- EZID username: `aws ssm put-parameter --name /uc3/dmp/hub/[env]/EzidUsername --value "[username]" --type "SecureString"`

+If you have any external systems that will be communicating with the DMPHub API, you will need to add any OAuth client credentials required by that external system.
+This will be used when attempting to download DMP PDF docuemnts and/or send updated metadata back to the external system. __Note that the `system_key` in the examples below MUST match the PK value for the external system in the Dynamo table. (e.g. the `PROVENANCE#example` Dyanmo item would result in an ssm parameter of `/uc3/dmp/hub/[env]/example/client_id`).
+See below for an example Provenance item.
+- Client id: `aws ssm put-parameter --name /uc3/dmp/hub/[env]/[system_key]/client_id --value "[username]" --type "SecureString"`
+- Client secret: `aws ssm put-parameter --name /uc3/dmp/hub/[env]/[system_key]/client_secret --value "[username]" --type "SecureString"`

 You can use `aws ssm get-parameters-by-path --path '/uc3/dmp/hub/[env]/'` to see what parameters have already been set.